MicrosoftDocs/dynamics-365-customer-engagement/ce/sales-enterprise/customize-deal-manager.md

 ## Customize the editable grid in deal manager

 The editable grid in the deal manager workspace lets sellers quickly view a list of opportunities that they're interested in.
-You can customize the editable grid to apply any business rules, or to include fields that sellers want to view by default and update.<!--note from editor: Suggested.-->
+You can customize the editable grid to apply any business rules, or to include fields that sellers want to view by default and update.

 Customize the editable grid by adding a JavaScript library.
 These customizations include disabling fields based on a certain logic, preventing fields from being automatically saved, and setting error notifications for fields.
 Before you upload it, the JavaScript library must be created in accordance with the schemas defined for forecasting [events and context object](../sales-enterprise/developer/reference/custom-actions/events-context.md).